patri0t86/ACManager/README.md

 ## Installation

-1. ACMAnager plugin is the frontend of the bot only.
+1. ACManager plugin is the frontend of the bot only.
 The backend is controlled via the Decal filter.
 To run the bot, you must have the filter.
    1. **(Recommended)** This can be automatically handled using the installer found [here](https://github.com/patri0t86/ACManager/releases).
 The uninstaller will then remove all files created throughout the lifecycle of the plugin/filter, giving you a clean uninstall.
    2. You can manually install everything from the same location above, just using the .dll like you would any other plugin.